kkstuvstad/exercisestorymap/README.md

 ## Gyms in Corvallis

 In order to encourage others to participate in physical exercise, one step that can help solve this issue is revealing locations of any nearby gyms.
 In addition, knowing what amenities are offered and what membership charges are included helps give people more options rather than settling with one option that they may not be the best choice for them.
 Whether someone exercises or not, each person is looking for something different in terms of physical activity, such as lifting heavy weights, yoga, or even playing sports.
 Displayed here is a map of all gyms in the Corvallis area, which all came up on Google Maps.
 By clicking on each point, the name of the gym comes up, and includes membership prices and amenities offered.
 Having all of the general information about this on one map can help people decide which gym they will want to attend the most, which may motivate them to be more active in exercising.
+All of these locations have at least a three star rating on Google Maps.

 ## Concluding Remarks